CyberZHG/UChar/README.md

 // Outputs should be: "0x4f60 0x597d 0xff0c 0x4e16 0x754c 0xff01 "
 ```

-And you can convert it back to the UTF-8 string:
+You can also convert it back to a UTF-8 string:

 ```cpp
 auto str = unicode::toUTF8(codes);